ecrespo/mcp-joke-server/README.md

 Notes:

 - `fastmcp` typically serves MCP over stdio for MCP-compatible clients.
 If you intend to connect from an MCP client (e.g., editors or AI assistants that support MCP), configure the client to launch this repository via the run command above.
-- TODO: Add a concrete example and client configuration snippet for a specific MCP client.
+- TODO: Add a concrete example and client configuration snippet for a specific MCP client (command, args, and environment).

 ## Available Tools (MCP)